-- 4.5(a) The Employment Flex Area shall be generally located as shown on Figure 10: Land Use Concept. - 4.5(b) The Employment Flex Area should be comprised of light industrial, business service, commercial, and other industrial-supportive uses, and shall be further defined at the Neighbourhood Area Structure Plan (NASP) stage. - 4.5(c) The Employment Flex Area shall provide an appropriate and attractive transition area between residential uses and employment uses. - 4.5(d)The Employment Flex Area may comprise residential uses, contingent upon further review at the Neighbourhood Area Structure Plan (NASP) stage and subject to the approval of a Municipal Development Plan amendment. (we've been asked to remove this policy. to discuss). - 4.5(e) Non-employment related uses and the subsequent MDP and ASP amendments shall only be considered if, in the opinion of the Town, there is significant long-term existing non-residential land supply.
+- 4.5(a) The Employment Flex Area shall be generally located as shown in Figure 11: Land Use Concept. - 4.5(b) The Employment Flex Area should be comprised of light industrial, business service, commercial, and other industrial-supportive uses, and shall be further defined at the Neighbourhood Area Structure Plan (NASP) stage. - 4.5(c) The Employment Flex Area shall provide an appropriate and attractive transition area between residential uses and employment uses. - 4.5(d) The Employment Flex Area may comprise residential uses, contingent upon further review at the Neighbourhood Area Structure Plan (NASP) stage and subject to the approval of a Municipal Development Plan amendment.
+Long-term planning of the Employment Flex Area should be based on future analysis, overall residential and commercial land supply, and forecasted demand in the Town of Okotoks. - 4.5(e) Non-employment related uses and the subsequent MDP and ASP amendments shall only be considered if, in the opinion of the Town, there is significant long-term existing non-residential land supply.